clolsonus/covid-19/README.md

 Please visit the FAQ page for an explanation and rational for these
 plots: https://github.com/clolsonus/covid-19/blob/master/FAQ.md

-# Daily plots
+ plots

 ## June 30, 2020

 USA 130k mark bumped closer one more day to July 5.
 USA shows signs of a leveling death rate (models predicted this and also that the death rate will rise somewhat in July->Aug.)
-Tomoroww, Brazil will hit 60k deaths and Mexico will pass Spain in total deaths.
+Tomorrow, Brazil will hit 60k deaths and Mexico will pass Spain in total deaths.

 ![poly](figures/20200630.png?raw=true "30 June, 2020")